-We reinvested much of the sale proceeds into more cyclical businesses that we believe have a chance to recover quickly, including Visteon Corp.
-(VC), Eagle Materials Inc. (EXP), Badger Meter Inc. (BMI), and Brinks Co.
-We also re-allocated proceeds to companies that we believe are well positioned to benefit from faster adoption curves, including Q2 Holdings Inc. (QTWO), CoresSite Realty Corp.
-(COR), CareDx Inc. (CDNA) and Five9 Inc. (FIVN).
-We sold more than we bought, and our cash position increased to nearly 5%, which detracted from performance, but we believe markets will remain volatile and we want to have some dry powder to continue to take advantage of potential market sell-offs related to COVID, economic, and election uncertainties.
+We reinvested much of the sale proceeds into more "value" names such as cyclical businesses that we believe have a chance to recover quickly, including Visteon Corp.
+(VC), Eagle Materials Inc. (EXP), , The Brink's Co. and Argo Group International Holdings Ltd..
+We also re-allocated proceeds to companies that we believe are well positioned to benefit from faster adoption curves, including Five9 Inc. (FIVN) and Monolithic Power Systems Inc. (MPWR).
+We sold more than we bought, and our cash position increased to around 5%, which detracted from performance, but we believe markets will remain volatile and we want to have some dry powder to continue to take advantage of potential market sell-offs related to COVID, economic, and election uncertainties.